-A new Learning and Activity Centre will combine vital facilities for scientific work, monitoring, learning activities, maintenance and supporting the volunteer community so important to the upkeep of the wildlife gardens.
-The new centre will allow improved access, legibility and interpretation of the wildlife gardens, expanding the important scientific work of the museum and encouraging citizen science activities.
+Nature Activity Centre supported by AWS is a 200m2 timber and stone building.
+It will combine vital facilities for scientific work, monitoring, learning activities, maintenance and supporting the volunteer community so important to the upkeep of the gardens.
+The new centre will allow improved access, legibility and interpretation of the Nature Discovery Garden, expanding the important scientific work of the Museum and encouraging community science activities.

 Garden Kitchen is a 660m2 timber and stone building.
 It is multipurpose, functioning as a cafe space, events space and a seasonal storage and display space for the more exotic plants in the Evolution Garden.
 It is designed in the spirit of historic Victorian garden structures, such as orangeries and palm houses, referencing the geological strata of the timeline wall in its use of three varying ages of limestone and sandstone.

 The Museum’s gardens are a sensitive reimagining of the existing green space, designed to protect and enhance biodiversity on the site, extending and enhancing woodland, grassland, scrub, heath, fen, reedbed, hedgerow, urban UK habitats, and wetlands which includes a complex relocation of the pond.
 All surface water is distributed site-wide via swales and infiltration basins to irrigate plants and replenish the ground water aquifer.

 The gardens are arranged thematically into two areas:

 Evolution Garden is an immersive, educational experience for visitors telling the story of Deep Time, from the Cambrian period 540 million years ago to the present day, through geology, planting and interpretive exhibits.
 A new life-size bronze cast of a Diplodocus will signpost the timeline from east to west, a journey from the past, to the present, and the study of future resilience.